rodaebel/jsongae/README.rst

 ======================================================
-Running GWT Applications On Google App Engine (Python)
+Running GWT Applications on Google App Engine (Python)
 ======================================================

 This sample application demonstrates how to run a client written with GWT on